yusufaine/tp/docs/DeveloperGuide.md

 1. Deleting a recipe while all recipes are being shown

     1. Prerequisites: List all recipes using the `list` command.
-Multiple recipes in the list.
+Only 9 recipes in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `delete -x 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First recipe is deleted from the list.
+Details of the deleted recipe shown in the status message.

-    1. Test case: `delete 0`<br>
+    1. Test case: `delete -x 0`<br>
        Expected: No recipe is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete -x -1`, `delete -x 10`, `delete 1`, `delete -x aglio olio` <br>
        Expected: Similar to previous.

-2. _{ more test cases …​ }_

 ### Viewing a recipe